TheDotflow/dotflow-ui/README.md

 Some tests require a zombienet network to be run in the background.
 The steps to take before running the tests are the following:

 1. Run a local [swanky](https://github.com/AstarNetwork/swanky-node) test node.
 This is where the contracts will be deployed to locally.
 The command to run: `./swanky-node --dev --tmp`
-2. Run the local zombienet network: `zombienet-macos -p native spawn local_network.toml`
+2. Follow the instructions on [trappist](https://github.com/paritytech/trappist) and run the [full_network.toml](https://github.com/paritytech/trappist/blob/main/zombienet/full_network.toml) network.

-After the swanky node and the zombienet is running you can run all the tests:
+After the swanky node and the zombienet network is running you can run all the tests:

 ```
 yarn test